Words of WonderSelf-Compassion - Rosemerry Wahtola Trommer

 Fay Adams

-PS If you’d like to practice self-compassion together with others, consider our Level 2 – responding with compassion course which has a strong focus on self-compassion in the first and second module before widening out into compassion for others…
+PS If you’d like to practice self-compassion together with others, consider our Mindfulness Level 2 – Responding with Compassion which has a strong focus on self-compassion in the first and second module before widening out into compassion for others…

 Photo by petr sidorov on Unsplash